code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/seattle.md

 Seattle, WA 98105
 <br />

 Free parking is available.
 If you need hotel accommodations, Talaris is offering a discounted rate of $149 a night plus tax.
-Call 206.268.7000, ask for Kim Bergsma or Jordan Nemo and let them know you are attending the Code.org event.
+Call 206.268.7000 and let them know you are attending the Code.org CS in Algebra event.

 **What do I bring to Phase 2?**